uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/how-to-integrate.html.md

 #### Full end-to-end product

+Software providers have the option to either build all elements required to meet [minimum functionality standards](#minimum-functionality-standards) in one go or to build these elements iteratively.
+If you choose to build iteratively, you are required to test the relevant APIs and complete the Production Approvals Checklist for the appropriate stage of the build.

-For a full end-to-end product there are two distinct stages and the APIs required for each are:
+For a full end-to-end product, there are 2 distinct stages and the APIs required for each are:

 - In-year functionality (submitting periodic updates):